xgfe/react-native-ui-xg/components/DatePicker/README.md

 # react-native-datepicker
-react native datePicker component for both Android and IOS, useing DatePikcerAndroid, TimePickerAndroid and DatePickerIOS
+react native datePicker component for both Android and IOS, using DatePikcerAndroid, TimePickerAndroid and DatePickerIOS

 ## Install